 refers to the composition of light as to wavelengths that are

-effective in photosynthesis and other plant growth processes.
+effective in photosynthesis and other plant growth and development processes.

 The wavelengths with primary importance in photobiology are the ultraviolet (UV), visible light, and infrared (IR) (Hopkins 1999).
 According to Devlin (1975), the wavelengths between 300 nm to 900 nm are capable of affecting plant growth.
 However, it is not light quality alone that affects plant growth processes.
 Other properties of light including light intensity and light duration, as well as other climatic factors, are also involved.

 Sunlight consists of about 4% ultraviolet radiation, 52% infrared radiation, and 44% visible light (Moore et al. 2003).
 Light can be reflected, transmitted, or absorbed.
 Only light that is absorbed can have an effect, and the visible light that is reflected is the one that is perceived by the naked eye.
 But most of the sunlight that reaches the upper atmosphere is filtered or reflected back to outer space so that only a small portion reaches the earth.

 The light quality reaching the plant and the absorbing organs varies according to many factors.
 These include the time of the day, season, geographic location, atmospheric gases and moisture, clouds, smoke, dust, and other pollutants in the air, topography, presence of barriers including other plants, plant architecture, and location of absorbing plant organs within the canopy.